MucahidDeveloper/MucahidDeveloper/README.md

 *   🖥️  See my portfolio at [MyPortfolio](https://mujdeveloper.netlify.app/)
 *   📬  You can contact me at [Mail: mucadad221@gmail.com](mailto:mucadad221@gmail.com) or [What's App: +905342200592](wa.me/905342200592)
 *   🔭  I’m currently working on React project
-*   🌱  I’m currently AWS
+*   🌱  I’m currently Learning AWS
 *   🤝  I'm open to collaborating on any Web Project

 ## 💼 My Skill Set